mvysny/vaadin-quarkus/README.md

 10. Bean events - demoes Vaadin-specific bean events being fired.
 See `EventsRoute` for more details.
 11. `@ClientCallable` - see `ClientCallableRoute`
+12. LitTemplates (only the `v19` branch): The `HelloWorld` component demoes a LitElement-based component with events and properties, while `UserForm` demoes a `LitTemplate`-based for with fields exposed to the server-side via the `@Id` annotation.
+13. Routes registered dynamically in the `ServiceInitEvent` observer bean.
+14. Vaadin-related event observers: `ServiceInitEvent`, `SessionInitEvent`, `UIInitEvent`, navigation events, etc.
+15. Custom Vaadin service interfaces: custom `ErrorHandler`, custom `I18nProvider`, custom `SystemMessagesProvider`.

 Known limitations: